-For us, the greatest reward in creating sacred art isn’t simply finishing a project—it’s knowing that our work becomes a living part of the Catholic Church’s mission and ministries.
+For us, the greatest reward in creating Catholic sacred art isn’t just completing a project—it’s seeing our work become a meaningful part of the Church’s mission and ministries.

-Recently, we received a deeply touching letter from Father Don of the Capuchin Friars College in Papua New Guinea.
-It was written in gratitude for the San Damiano stained-glass cross we designed to honor their priests.
-Letters like his remind us why we do what we do: serving the Church, one sacred design at a time.
+Recently, Rohn & Associates was honored to receive a heartfelt letter from Father Don of the Capuchin Friars College in Papua New Guinea, thanking us for the San Damiano stained-glass cross we designed to honor their priests.
+Messages like his remind us why we dedicate ourselves to liturgical design and sacred art, serving the Church through each carefully crafted project.

 "Dear Rolf & Francesca,